+Wood block printing is a traditional printing method using hard-carved wood blocks that are dipped into ink and pressed onto cloth.
 We work with different block printing workshops depending upon the style of printing.
-We work with a family-run workshop that has a 500-year history history located in the westernmost part of the state of Gujarat in western India.
-We collaborate with another that specializes in Kalamkari textiles.
+One is a family-run workshop has a 500-year history history located in the westernmost part of the state of Gujarat in western India.
+Another specializes in Kalamkari textiles.
 Kalamkari has a history that dates back to 2600BC where cloth samples have been found at some of the world's largest and earliest archaeological sites.
-In the 18th century, Kalamkari was in high demand and during its golden age, During the Golden era of Kalamkari, Britishers exported it under the name of ‘Chintz’, French under the name of ‘Indiannes’ and the Dutch under the name of ‘Pintadoes’.

 Videographer: Rahul Jain